BlaXun/Random-Dungeon-Generator-GMS-2.3/README.md

 * Hallway => A hallway was created on this position, connecting chambers
 * ChamberGround => This is chamber ground
 * Padding => Padding applied around a chamber.
 You usually can ignore this
+* AutoWall => Walls that were applied around ChamberGround, Hallway and open Connector.
+Applying auto-walls can be switched on/off in the options
 * Unknown => Empty Space

 <br/>